My favorites | English | Sign in

 • If you specify one value, the scale of the indicated series will be displayed on the right side of the chart only.

-• If you specify two values, a the scale for the second series will be added to the right of the chart.
+• If you specify two values, a scale for the second series will be added to the right of the chart.

 • If you specify three values, a scale for the third series will be added to the middle of the chart.